Sigma Phi Lambda: History

-Phi Lamb was part of a broader movement to establish Christian sororities during the mid-1980s, as the Evangelical Christian movement was on the rise in the United States.
+Sigma Phi Lambda was founded in 1988 at the University of Texas at Austin.
+Phi Lamb was part of a broader movement to establish Christian sororities during the mid-1980s, as the Evangelical Christian movement was on the rise in the United States. fIts founders were Patricia Adams Hogan, Robin Maedgen, Gina Williams Goveas, Jacqueline Goveas, and Eileen Howell Barlow.

 Phi Lamb itself was also a part of the same movement as it affected men's fraternities.
 The establishment of Sigma Phi Lambda can be linked to the founders' experiences and interactions with their male counterparts, who had, three years earlier, founded the Christian fraternity, Beta Upsilon Chi at Texas.

 Sigma Phi Lambda has also spread the idea of Christian Greek Organizations.
 After the establishment of the Texas Tech University chapter, a group of men founded Kappa Upsilon Chi to serve as a counterpart.

 Since establishment, the number of chapters has grown rapidly.
 The chapters on the campuses of the University of Texas, Texas A&M, Texas Tech, Oklahoma, Oklahoma State and Florida have well over 100 sisters, and the sorority continues to actively develop new chapters around the country.

 Many local sororities arose during same period as Phi Lamb's founding across the country, but only a handful were successful in national expansion.
 Phi Lamb's success was accomplished through incorporation, a national board of directors and a national director.

 Sigma Phi Lambda was the third National Sorority for Christian women, independent of a Greek council for colleges and universities.
 Alpha Delta Chi was first in 1925 founded at UCLA.
 Sigma Alpha Omega was the first sorority to be founded in the 1980s resurgence of Christian Greek Life, founded at East Carolina University in 1987.
 Phi Lamb seeks spiritual development through their sisterhood.
 Their traditions develop these standards.